DevExpress/devextreme-reactive/packages/dx-react-datagrid/docs/reference/table-selection.md

 ### <a name="select-all-cell-props"></a>SelectAllCellProps

-Describes the properties passed to the template that renders a cell with a selection control.
+Describes properties passed to the template that renders a cell with a selection control.

 A value with the following shape: